 He returned shortly afterward and opened fire in the bar, shooting the victims.
 He then fled and was arrested hours later at an Applebee’s restaurant 70 miles away in Clinton, Missouri.

-In 911 calls, an Applebee's bartender told police that a man admitted to shooting two "Iranian" people in Olathe and was looking for a place to hide.
+In 911 calls released by CNN affiliate KSHB, an Applebee’s bartender told police that a man had admitted to shooting two “Iranian” people in Olathe and was looking for a place to hide.

 The judge sentenced Purinton to life in prison without the possibility of parole for 50 years for one first-degree murder charge, and an additional 165 months each for the other two attempted first-degree murder charges.